 Naturally, HR has to be involved given their extensive knowledge into practices and processes that will determine the set-up and configuration of the software.

 Who will gather your employee data?
 Who will take care of the configuration?
 Who will conduct the training?
 Who is responsible for overseeing the whole project and assessing the outcome?
-Getting the right team on side to lead the implementation of your HR software can make all the difference in its success.
+Getting the right team on side to lead the HR software implementation can make all the difference in its success.

 Create a timeline and set key milestones